Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 \subsection{Annotation Methodology}

-Two annotators with backgrounds in media arts and art practice each received a set of subject and style combinations ordered randomly.
-They additionally received a directory of links to Google Images page relevant to each style.
+Two annotators with backgrounds in media arts and art practice each received a set of subject and style combinations in random order.
+They additionally received links to Google Images for each style, in case they needed visual references for styles.
 They annotated each generated combination (which was just a single image) as per the following rubric:

 \begin{itemize} \item 1: Extremely poor representation of the style, no motifs were present \item 2: Bad representation of the style, few motifs were present \item 3: Average representation of the style, some motifs were present \item 4: Good representation of the style, high number of motifs were present \item 5: Excellent representation of the style, very high number of motifs were present